Empress Aelia Eudoxia

 Roman Princess Serena

-Theodosius took his niece Serena into his household when his brother Honorius died.
+Theodosius I took his niece Serena into his household when his brother died.
 She became a powerful influence on him.
 He called her “daughter” and it’s said she was the only person who could soothe his frequent rages.
 To keep his best general Stilicho closely allied, he married him to Serena in 384.
 In spite of Stilicho spending much time in the field fending off invading Goths, they had three children: Maria, Thermantia, and Eucherius.

 By all accounts it was a successful marriage between two astute political operators.
 When Theodosius died, he left his minor children (Emperor Arcadius in the East, Emperor Honorius and Princess Placidia in the West) in their care.
 Here’s where things get complicated.
 The noblemen and eunuchs of the Eastern court didn’t want the half-barbarian Stilicho anywhere near their dim-witted Emperor.
 Stilicho couldn’t run the entire empire as regent without their cooperation, so he retired to the West and left them to fight the Goths on their own.